stanfordjournalism/compciv-2017-classsite/docs/syllabus/assignments/projects/web-application.rst

 Web Application
 ***************

-Build a Flask web app that creates both a broad view of data, and a user-specific view of that data.
-This is basically like building a bot or data visualization tool, except using the Web and HTTP as the input device.
+Just because this is a "data" class, don't let that stop you from producing "traditional" work that is powered by computational skill.
+That said, most students enjoy the feeling of building something in "the cloud", despite the additional complexity in engineering.

+Even though this projecgt involves building a website, it's not much different than building a bot, and the focus isn't on assessing your web-development skills.
+Instead, see this as producing a **story**.
+The interactive interface may be attract a wider audience, but treat this as having the same journalistic weight of any published story, and with that, the weight of being mindful to truth and ethics.

-Partners allowed, but if you partner up, you'll be required to create a project plan showing how the work was divvied up.
+Partners are allowed, but if you partner up, you'll be required to create a project plan showing how the work was divvied up.

 Rubric